 As a portrait photographer who routinely asks people to step in front of my camera, one of the most vulnerable places I think a woman can feel, I believe it’s important to be photographed often myself so I can empathize with my clients when I raise the lens.
 And, I am.
 I photograph myself all the time.
 I am a master of the self-portrait.
 I know how to style my hair and do my makeup so it photographs well.
 I know my good angles and my light.
 Where I struggle is releasing control of all that and trusting someone else to see and capture me.

-I think it’s important in our growth to exist a bit outside our comfort zones, so I challenged myself to be photographed by another photographer – not family or anniversary portraits where I could hide behind my guys – just me.
-I challenged myself to give up control and trust another person.
+I think it’s important in our growth to exist a bit outside our comfort zones, so I challenged myself to be photographed by another photographer – to give up control and trust another person.

 I booked a photoshoot with Kara Marie in Austin, TX, a woman whose mission, approach, and art I admire deeply.
 Her photoshoot experience includes hairstyling and makeup application, which meant that not only would I have to trust her to photograph me, I would also have to release control over my hair and makeup (I did my own hair and makeup even for my wedding so this was big)!